PoisotLab/MS_network_els/els_networks.md

 of species improve community persistence when the organization of the food webs is such that predator–prey body mass ratios are different from zero.

-As for the species coexistence, ecologists have questioned the way communities are formed and the hypothetical set of rules embedding this assembly. @diam75asc have defined emblematic rules to understand community structure and assembly.
+Ecologists have also questioned the way communities are formed and the hypothetical set of rules embedding this assembly. @diam75asc have defined emblematic rules to understand community structure and assembly.
 In this continuity, network framework allows to explore in detail processes influencing ecological communities assembly. @capi09sme, for instance, have retraced the pathway, step by step, of the community assembly process through an assembly graph, based on the graph theory.
-For food webs especially, mechanistic models such as niche model (**Williams--Martinez2000**) and the cascade model (**Cohen1989**) originally constructed to understand networks structure, have actually be used to understand community assembly [*ref*] and the impact of invasion.
-Using also network framework, **Verdu-and-Valiente-Banuet(2008)** found that nested community provides generalists species which facilitate the presence of other species into the network.
-At the same time, thanks to an experimental network study, **Olesen-et-al2008** have observed that new arrival species tend to interact more easily with already well-connected or generalist species.
+For food webs especially, mechanistic models such as niche model [@will00sry] and the cascade model [@cohe89fwc] originally constructed to understand networks structure, have actually be used to understand community assembly [*ref*] and the impact of invasion.
+Using also network framework, [@verd08nap] found that nested community provides generalists species which facilitate the presence of other species into the network.
+At the same time, thanks to an experimental network study, [@oles08tdp] have observed that new arrival species tend to interact more easily with already well-connected or generalist species.
 These kind of results could let us think about the Drake's controversial idea @drak91cms that species arrival history would be a